postcss/postcss/API.md

 ### `rule.selectors`

-An array containing the rule's individual selectors.
+An array containing the rule’s individual selectors.
 Groups of selectors are split at commas.

 ```js
 var root = postcss.parse('a, b { }');